dimajix/flowman/docs/quickstart.md

 ```

 The Spark package already contains Hadoop, so with this single download you already have both installed and integrated with each other.

+### Download & Install Hadoop Utils for Windows

+If you are trying to run Flowman on Windows, you also need the *Hadoop Winutils*, which is a set of
+DLLs required for the Hadoop libraries to be working.
+You can get a copy at https://github.com/kontext-tech/winutils .
+Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where
+`HADOOP_HOME` refers to some arbitrary location of your choice on your Windows PC.
+You also need to set the following
+environment variables:
+* `HADOOP_HOME` should point to the parent directory of the `bin` directory
+* `PATH` should also contain `$HADOOP_HOME/bin`

 ## 2. Install Flowman